brhoughton/next-ecommerce/README.md

 ## Description

-This is a fully e-commerce store with admin dashboard, payment processing, and account management.
+This is a fully functioning e-commerce store with admin dashboard, payment processing, and account management.

 ### Dependencies